madelinegarrett/Lab-10-StatsSloths/README.md

 ```
 ## Individual Sections
 ### Kevin's Section:
-* Feature Question: Does adding a link that describes what they're talking about affect score?
+* Feature Question: Does adding a link that describes what is being asked or answered affect score?

 ```{r}
 questions <- (read_csv("Questions_trunc.csv")) %>%